tytydraco/yessleep/out/I_love_my_house_but_have_to_move.md

 “Sure but why the sudden move.”
 “Dad, the house is haunted.”
 “Preposterous the house is too new to be haunted.
-The old lady across the street has known everyone who lived in this house.”
+The old lady across the street has known everyone who lived in this house.
+She says no one ever died in or near the house and no one who lived there was depressed enough or mean enough to haunt it.”
 “She is old as dirt and maybe senile” he said.
-“No!”
+“No!
+She isn't.”

 Admittedly they were still prototyping rocks when she moved into the neighborhood.

-“She says no one ever died in or near the house and no one who lived there was depressed enough or mean enough to haunt it.”
 “It’s still haunted, Dad!”
 “Have you seen any ghosts?”
 “No”